-As an artist, my work is engaged with positive yet critical engagement with society.
+As an artist, my work is engaged in positive yet critical engagement with society.
 I recognize our need for belonging and connectedness and our need for environments that promote togetherness.
 Influenced by Maslow’s hierarchy of needs, I make postmodern, social/relational projects that range from community skill sharing to sustainable structures to large and small-scale sculptures employing whimsy and play.
 I use both low and high technology that depend on audience interaction.
 I intend that viewers become collaborators as active participants – whether through hard work and a committed laborious process, active charge, or by a momentary spark of wonder and hope.
 These approaches foster interdisciplinary exchange, inclusivity and fluidity through various media; it is an experience I intend for my audience as opposed to a product.

 Ideals of democracy inspire me.
 I am mesmerized by its potential and see my art an expression of that.
 Some elements I have set for myself to attempt working toward artistic democracy are:

 - Making the art free